akatkar/java-swing-calculator/README.md

 Code will be improved step by step.

-# STEP 7 : Refactored switch in calculate (pressedOperator)
+# STEP 8 : Refactored calculation
- - DoubleBinaryOperator added into Operator enum as final field
- - We had to add constructor of enum as well
- - Now we had to add lambda for each instance of enum
- - We add an apply method to be able to call lambda methods
+ - Expression class defined and all calculation moved to this class
- - In Calculator class, Now we don't need calculate method, so removed (switch removed)
+ - In Calculator class; operand1, operandCount and previousOperator fields removed
- - In pressedOperator, we called operator.apply method to be able to calculate
+ - Expression field add instead of them
+ - if block completely removed in pressedNumber method
+ - expression.clear() called in pressedClear()
+ - clearDisplay method removed and display.clear() called in pressedClear() directly
+ - display also must be cleared when getValue method called because we removed from pressedNumber
+ - added clear() in Display.getValue method
+ - main usage of expression in pressedOperator method.
+This method now shorter

-# Current Status at Step 7
+# Current Status at Step 8
 ## Code smells to be able to refactor
  - In Calculator class; if-else block in actionPerformed should be removed
- - All calculation logic can be extracted into a class

 ## New features to be able to add
  - The keys ".", "M+", "M-" and "%" are not working.